-The Congregation of the Oblates of St. Francis de Sales was founded to spread the spirit and teaching of its patron saint, one of the foremost Christian humanists of his day.
+The Congregation of the Oblates of St. Francis de Sales was founded to advance the Gospel through the spirit and teaching of its patron saint.

-St. Francis de Sales' fascinating and engaging view of man lies at the basis of his teaching and spirit.
-"Man" he stated, "is the perfection of the universe, the mind is the perfection of man, love is the perfection of the mind, and charity is the perfection of love."
+One of the foremost Christian humanists of his day, St. Francis de Sales developed a fascinating and engaging perspective of the human person.
+He said, “The person is the perfection of the universe, the mind is the perfection of the person, love is the perfection of the mind and charity is the perfection of love.”

-This unique conjunction, interpenetration and interaction of intellectual and affective elements sees man in his totality.
-In the Salesian conception of man, with its attempt to harmonize and integrate the divine and human aspects, anthropology becomes inseparable from theology.
-Everything truly human comes under the study, care, and concern of man.
+This unique conjunction, interpenetration and interaction of intellectual and affective elements sees a person in his or her totality.
+In the Salesian view, with its attempt to harmonize and integrate the divine and human aspects, anthropology becomes inseparable from theology.
+Everything truly human comes under the study, care and concern of the person.
 That is why Christian humanism engenders a universal openness and awareness.

-The first foundation in the United States was a high school for boys in Wilmington, Delaware, founded in 1903.
-Although the principal undertaking of the Oblates in the United States is the Christian education of youth, members devote themselves to many other varied apostolates to serve human needs.
+The first foundation in the United States was Salesianum School, a high school for boys in Wilmington, Del., in 1903.
+Although the first undertakings of the Oblates in the United States was the Christian education of youth, members devote themselves to many other varied apostolates to serve people’s needs.